fadrian06/SublimeLinter-contrib-phpstan/README.md

 [![Build Status](https://travis-ci.org/SublimeLinter/SublimeLinter-phpstan.svg?branch=master)](https://travis-ci.org/SublimeLinter/SublimeLinter-phpstan)

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) provides an interface to [phpstan](https://github.com/phpstan/phpstan).
+This plugin is currently very basic, and pull requests to expand its functionality and configurability are welcome.

 ## Installation
 SublimeLinter must be installed in order to use this plugin.